jsolisu/git-clone-all-org/README.md

-# git-pull-all
+# github-clone-all-org
-Pull all organization branches from GitHub
+Clone all organization branches from GitHub